The Assassination Of The Emperor Commodus (The Play)

 MARCIA.

 Never!
-Thou art mine emperor and I shall die for thee.
+Thou art mine Emperor, and I would die for thee.

 COMMODUS.

-Die!
-How bold are thy words Marcia, even when mine heartless assassins are nigh.
+Die?
+How bold are thy words, Marcia, even when heartless assassins are near.

 MARCIA.